-This declaration indicates that two parameters must be passed to the function called MULT.
+This declaration tells the compiler that we will pass two parameters to the function called MULT.
 And now the working code:

 '''

 FUNC MULT

 param1 = param1 param2

 RETURN param1

 ENDFUNC

 '''

 RETURN is used to load the paramx variable(s) to pass information back to the calling code.
 To return multiple values they are separated by a comma within the RETURN statement.
 For example: